gs-gs/parks-bce-integration-bookable-things/api_reservations.rst

   * delivery org: finalise booking after fulfillment (status="completed")
   * agent: request reservation cancellation (status="cancellation_requested")
   * delivery_org: confirm reservation cancellation (status="cancelled")

+  If you send ``extra_data`` dict it's merged to the existing not replacing it; if existing value has some fields which are not sent in the updated version they are left intact.
+It works only for top-level keys of ``extra_data`` dict.

 Reservation notes (RNs)